seemoo-lab/AirGuard/app/src/main/java/de/seemoo/at_tracking_detection/ui/dashboard/articles/en/faq.md

 ## General & Core Function

 **What types of trackers can you detect?**
-We currently detect various trackers, including Apple AirTags, AirPods, FindMy devices, other Apple devices in Lost Mode, Samsung SmartTags, Chipolos, and Tiles.
+We currently detect various trackers, including Google Find My devices, Apple AirTags, AirPods, FindMy devices, other Apple devices in Lost Mode, Samsung SmartTags, Chipolos, and Tiles.

 **How much battery does AirGuard use?**
 AirGuard is designed to be power-efficient.
 With typical usage, you won't notice a significant difference in battery life; it usually uses less than 1% of your battery.